-The exact aetiology is not well known.
+The exact etiology is not well known.
 The juvenile form has been linked to cytomegaloviral infection and usually resolves spontaneously.
 The adult form tends to progress with time 7 and TGF-A activation of the EGFR receptor has been implicated.

 The characteristic of the disease is gastric mucosal hypertrophy, which may cause the rugae to resemble convolutions of the brain 2.
 Rugal thickening is predominantly caused by the expansion of the epithelial cell compartment of the gastric mucosa